← Back to Blog

 KnowBe4 and Proofpoint Security Awareness sell direct to enterprises at $18–$30 per user per year.
 When an MSSP tries to resell that, the math falls apart fast: you’re paying $18 in cost to sell something at $25 to your client, netting maybe $5–$7 per seat with all of the program-management cost coming out of that thin slice.
 At 500 client seats that’s $2,500–$3,500 of gross margin annually, and you still have to write the campaign calendar, build the report, sit on the kickoff call, and answer the auditor questions.

 HailBytes SAT prices on infrastructure, not seats.
-Each AWS or Azure marketplace instance is a flat per-instance cost, regardless of how many users that instance handles.
+The marketplace meter is $0.24/vCPU-hour on both AWS Marketplace and Azure Marketplace, and a single 2-vCPU instance handles unlimited users for one client.
+All-in that’s ~$435/month for the single-shape deployment (infra ~$85 + meter ~$350) regardless of whether you’re running 50 seats or 5,000.
 The cost basis stops scaling once you hit one instance per client.
-Your gross margin on a 500-seat client looks completely different when your input cost is the price of a single t3.medium-equivalent VM plus a marketplace subscription, instead of $18 × 500.
+Your gross margin on a 500-seat client looks completely different when your input cost is fixed at ~$5,200/year per client instead of $18 × 500.

 This is the structural reason MSSP-friendly white-label SAT works at margins per-seat SaaS vendors literally cannot match.
 They can’t cut their own pricing to your reseller cost without nuking their direct-sales motion.
 You can charge what the market bears and keep the spread.